charvijain12/SignSpeakAI/README.md

 ## Key Features 🌟

-- **CNN Model:** Utilizes a Convolutional Neural Network for accurate gesture recognition. 🧠
+- **CNN Model:** Utilizes a Convolutional Neural Network for accurate gesture recognition 🧠
-- **Training and Evaluation:** The model is trained on a sign language dataset and evaluated for accuracy. 📈
+- **Training and Evaluation:** The model is trained on a sign language dataset and evaluated for accuracy 📈
-- **Visualization:** Confusion matrix and classification report provide insights into the model's performance. 📊
+- **Visualization:** Confusion matrix and classification report provide insights into the model's performance 📊
-- **User Interaction:** Enables users to interact with the system through gestures. 🤖
+- **User Interaction:** Enables users to interact with the system through gestures 🤖

 ## Getting Started 🏁